Blackbeing/alx-low_level_programming/0x08-recursion/README.md

 - 2-strlen_recursion.c -- Count length of string
 - 3-factorial.c -- Get factorial of a number
 - 4-pow_recursion.c -- Get power of a number raised to a number
+- 6-is_prime_number.c -- Get if number is a prime number